dcooney/instant-images/README.txt

 == Changelog ==

+= 5.2.0.1 - March 20, 2023 =
+* HOTFIX: Quick fix for potential fatal error on the frontend for Beaver Builder users.
+Fixed by wrapping function check in `is_admin()`.

 = 5.2.0 - March 20, 2023 =
 * NEW: Added new setting to automatically add image attribution as captions.
 * NEW: Adding mime type checking based on current allowed uploads.